 Have you ever noticed your friend’s beauty, talents, opportunities, or life as a whole and then suddenly felt like you got the short end of the stick?
 It’s not a fun place to be, and you become susceptible to all kinds of lies.
 I wish my nose were smaller; then I’d be pretty.
 If only I had a different body type, then I’d look cute in my clothes.
 I wish my brain worked differently; then I’d be more successful.
 I wish I could make people laugh; I’m boring.
 Her relationship seems perfect; I’ll never find a good guy.
 She’s got it all together; I don’t know how she does it…

 Although I hate admitting it, I’ve been there.
 Sometimes, still, I can fall back into this deep pool of faulty thinking.
 And the trouble with this water is that it’s more like quicksand, and it sucks you down, well, quick.
 But in my struggle to come back to the surface, I discovered a hand reaching out to pull me up: truth.
 Truth about my thoughts, truth about myself, and truth about my purpose.
 And when you realize the truth, it feels like that first gulp of air after fearing you might not make it out of the water.

-Thankfully, I realized one day that my insecurities were growing into some things that were not very pretty: envy, jealousy, competitiveness, and even, at times, an underlying level of bitterness toward the very people I love most.
-And that realization broke my heart, but it also caused me to ponder over the dysfunction of it all.
+First, I realized that my insecurities were growing into some things that are not very pretty: envy, jealousy, competitiveness, and even, at times, an underlying level of bitterness toward the very people I love the most.
+They say that comparison is the thief of joy, and in this case the old saying proved true.

 They say that comparison is the thief of joy, and in this case the old saying proved true.
 Comparison was causing me to be the type of friend that I wouldn’t want to have.